Bernie Madoff dies in prison at 82

-Bernie Madoff, the former investment adviser with powerful connections who was convicted of running one of the largest Ponzi schemes in U.S. history has died in prison.
+Bernie Madoff, the former well-connected investment adviser who was convicted of running one of the largest Ponzi schemes in U.S. history has died in prison.

 He was 82.

-Bernie Madoff, the former investment adviser with powerful connections who was convicted of running one of the largest Ponzi schemes in U.S. history has died in prison.
+Bernie Madoff, the former well-connected investment adviser who was convicted of running one of the largest Ponzi schemes in U.S. history has died in prison.

 He was 82.